nikhilgoenkatech/AWS.XRayExporter/readme.md

 ```

 #### Test API
-A simple http-request to see if the api is up & running
+A simple endpoint to see if the api is up & running

 ```GET https://xxxx/api/TestPing?code=<YOUR-FUNCTION-HOST-MASTER-KEY>```